pauldzitse/Wrangle-and-Analyze-Data/README.md

 - requests
 - tweepy
 - json
-You need to be able to create written documents that contain images and you need to be able to export these documents as PDF files.

 # Gathering Data

 ## Data is successfully gathered:

-- From at least the three (3) different sources on the Project Details page.
+- From at least the three (3) different sources.
-- In at least the three (3) different file formats on the Project Details page.
+- In at least the three (3) different file formats.
-- Each piece of data is imported into a separate pandas DataFrame at first.
+- Each piece of data is initially imported into a separate pandas DataFrame.

 # Assessing Data

 ## Two types of assessment are used:
-- Visual assessment: each piece of gathered data is displayed in the Jupyter Notebook for visual assessment purposes.
-Once displayed, data can additionally be assessed in an external application (e.g. Excel, text editor).
+- Visual assessment: each piece of gathered data is displayed in a Jupyter Notebook for visual assessment purposes.
+Once displayed, data is assessed in an external application (e.g. Excel, text editor).
 - Programmatic assessment: pandas' functions and/or methods are used to assess the data.
-- At least eight (8) data quality issues and two (2) tidiness issues are detected, and include the issues to clean to satisfy the Project Motivation.
+- At least eight (8) data quality issues and two (2) tidiness issues are detected, which include issues to clean to satisfy the Project requirement.
 Each issue is documented in one to a few sentences each.

 ## Cleaning Data
 -The define, code, and test steps of the cleaning process are clearly documented.